NameMC/BASIC-SNIPING-GUIDE/README.md

 Snipers can be paid or free.
 The two recommended free snipers, [Smart-Sniper](https://github.com/snipesmarter/smart-sniper) and [MCSniperPY](https://mcsniperpy.com), are amazing snipers to begin your journey with; a large supportive community, constant updates, and a consistent bot allowing you to perfect your delay.
 Once you are much more experienced at sniping, using larger amounts of accounts with a paid sniper will allow you to snipe highly sough-after names.

+> If  you want to learn more about how to use a specific sniper listed here, the links above have instructions.
+> I do not take credit for any of the snipers listed here.
+I did not develop nor assist in the creation of them.
+All credits > go to their rightful owners.
+I encourage you to check them out!

 Most experienced snipers use Minecraft giftcards (abbreviated as `GCs`) to snipe. `GCs` have the capability of sending 6 name change requests instead of 2 (which is the standard for any regular Mojang or Microsoft account.)
 Because of this, 1 `GC` equates to 3 regular accounts.
 Experienced snipers then require less accounts for a greater chance of beating others.
 Furthermore, giftcards have their own endpoint, so their name change requests are priotized over Mojang and Microsoft accounts.*